 Betsy Price, a Fort Worth native, was elected in 2011 as the 44th mayor of the City of Fort Worth.
-In 2013, Price ran unopposed and was re-elected to a second two-year term.
-As the 16th largest city in the United States, Fort Worth remains one of the fastest growing large cities in the country.
+In 2013 and again in 2015, Price ran unopposed and was re-elected to a second and third two-year term.
+As the 17th largest city in the United States, Fort Worth remains one of the fastest growing large cities in the country.

 Price graduated from Arlington Heights High School and earned a bachelor’s degree from the University of Texas at Arlington.
 Since then, she has been an active mother and a leader in the Fort Worth community, serving on numerous boards, commissions and professional associations.